About the STAR research trial

 Small studies have shown that it is safe and can be helpful for people with problems like voices, visions, and sensations, or worries about being unsafe or persecuted.
 However, people with these kinds of problems are rarely offered trauma talking therapy in the NHS.

-The STAR trial was a large multi-site randomised controlled trial.
+The STAR trial was a large multi-site randomised controlled trial with 305 people taking part across 5 NHS areas in England.

 Our aim was to find out if this integrated trauma therapy is helpful for a range of problems.